 Earthing is the process of flow of excessive amount of fault current of the electrical energy directly into the ground with the help of the low resistance wire is called earthing.
 The electrical earthing is done by connecting the non-current carrying part of the equipment or neutral of the supply system to the ground.
-It helps in the dissipation of the excessive amount of fault current directly into the ground, and ensure safety.
-Let us discuss some earthing necessities.
+It helps in the dissipation of the excessive amount of fault current directly into the ground, and ensures safety.
+Let us discuss the necessity of earthing.

 The prime reasons why earthing is necessary is given as follows: